developer-friendly/blog/docs/posts/0007-oidc-authentication.md

   - ./posts/0004-github-actions-dynamic-matrix.md
 ---

-# OpenID Connect Authentication: A Practical Guide
+# What is OIDC Authentication?
+A Practical Guide

 Learn what OpenID Connect is and how to use it to grant GitHub Actions access to your AWS account securely, without needing to store long-lived credentials